-Buoy tender activities are an important aspect of the management of AtoN.
+Buoy tender activities are an important aspect of the management of Marine Aids to Navigation (AtoN).
 The safety risk due to the lifting of heavy loads is higher than other marine activities.
 As a result, there are obvious differences between buoy tender operations and other marine vessel operations.
 This guideline puts forward suggestions on some factors that should be considered for buoy tender activities.

 Buoy tenders are typically equipped with either a crane or an A-frame, with winches onboard for handling of the mooring arrangements.
-The operations undertaken by buoy tender crews are unique from those of other marine vessels.
+The operations undertaken by buoy tender crews are unique (different?) from those of other marine vessels.
 They are complex in nature and often with increased safety risk.
-Buoy tender crews not only conduct general sailing manoeuvres and other activities associated with safe navigation and seamanship, they also carry out high risk buoy operations and fixed
+Buoy tender crews not only conduct general sailing manoeuvres and other activities associated with safe navigation and seamanship, they also may carry out high risk service AtoN operations.

-Responsibilities of the Competent Authority (AtoN)
+Responsibilities of the Competent Authority

-As a key participant in front line management and maintenance of AtoN, determining, creating and delivering the necessary guidelines for the crew or workers of the buoy tender is the responsibility of the Competent Authority or contracted third-party service providers.
-This objective is also in line with the IALA Strategic Vision (IALA Strategic Vision (ed 2, 2023).
+As a key participant in front line management and maintenance of AtoN, determining, creating and delivering the necessary guidelines for the crew or workers of the buoy tender is the responsibility of the competent authority or contracted third-party service providers.

 Aims and Objectives

-Provide guidance to Competent Authorities and third parties to manage buoy tender activities, provide safe procedures for buoy tender operations, and assist the personnel responsible for buoy tender activities by identifying safety risks, operational procedures, and responsibilities.
+Provide guidance to competent authorities and third parties to manage buoy tender activities, provide safe procedures for buoy tender operations, and assist the personnel responsible for buoy tender activities by identifying safety risks, operational procedures, and responsibilities.

 Scope of the GuidEline